 The various types of broadband connections are outlined below, with a comparison of relative speeds, costs, and levels of reliability.
-In all cases, transmission speeds are generalized because there are always factors influencing speed.
+In all cases, transmission speeds are generalized because there are always factors influencing speed (check this internet speed guide at Speedcheck.org).
 Costs of broadband connections are also relative and subject to regional influences – for instance, broadband costs in the US are far greater than in Britain or Korea, and broadband costs in Los Angeles, CA are considerably higher than Chattanooga, TN.

 Digital Subscriber Line (DSL)